BetulKarakaya/Learn-Image-Processing-With-Me/README.md

 - Image with drawn shapes (drawing.jpg)
 - Batch processed images (saved in output_images/edited_*.jpg)

-## Future Work
-This project will be expanded to include more advanced image processing techniques, such as:

-- Object detection
-- Image transformation (perspective correction, skewing)

 ## Contributing
 Feel free to contribute to the project by opening issues or submitting pull requests with new features or improvements.
 Any contributions are welcome!